Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Source: Yahoo!
 Finance

 Truckload carriers were mostly marginally positive to negative for the week.
-Laggards included Celadon Group (NYSE:CGI) and Roadrunner Transportation which were down 7.5 and four percent.
+Laggards included Celadon Group (NYSE:CGI) and Roadrunner Transportation (NYSE:RRTS) which were down 7.5 and four percent.
 Both volume and pricing performance has been soft for the industry.

-I continue to like the leaders in their respective markets including JB Hunt Transport (NASDAQ:JBHT), Landstar System (NASDAQ:LSTR) and Swift Transportation (NYSE:SWFT).
+I continue to like the leaders in their respective markets including J.B.
+Hunt Transport (NASDAQ:JBHT), Landstar System (NASDAQ:LSTR) and Swift Transportation (NYSE:SWFT).
 The upcoming IPO of Schneider Transportation will be of interest.

 Less-Than-Truckload Carriers